JavaScript-NZ/committee-election/README.md

 The following is shamelessly copied from the NZ Ruby Process [https://github.com/nzruby/2016-committee-nominations](https://github.com/nzruby/2016-committee-nominations)

-# 2016 Ruby NZ committee election
+# 2016 JavaScript NZ committee election

 The time has come to elect the JavaScript NZ committee members for 2016.